<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 There are some common traits that all good “Request a Demo” landing pages have.
 Your landing page should include:

-• A phone number for an alternative form of contact
+A phone number to your business or sales team for an alternative form of contact

-• A video, bullet points, or another short message saying what they will learn in the demo
+A video, bullet points, or another short message informing visitors what they will learn in the demo.

-Here are six kickass examples to inspire your “Request A Demo” landing page.
+Here are some kickass examples to inspire your “Request A Demo” landing page.

 1. Dropbox Business